-As we know, the adventure the family set out on in 1935 was one that would shape all of their lives forever despite their having to decamp because of the Second World War just four years after they alighted there.
+As we know, the adventure the family set out on in 1935 was one that would shape all of their lives forever despite their having to decamp because of the Second World War just four years after they arrived on Corfu.

-Two writers in the family, both Lawrence and his brother Gerald, an animal-lover, related various tales full of local characters, cultural mishaps, and sudden epiphanies of their time on Corfu in their literary works.
+Two writers in the family, both Lawrence and his brother Gerald, an animal-lover, related various tales of their time on Corfu full of local characters, cultural mishaps, and sudden epiphanies, in their literary works.

 Gerald Durrell later became a world-renowned naturalist back in Great Britain for his work with animals.

-While he was experiencing all the wonders of the natural word of Corfu, later encapsulated in the book My Family and Other Animals, which was the basis for The Durrells in Corfu, Lawrence was drinking up all the local spirits and getting to know all the local villagers.
+While he was experiencing all the wonders of the natural world of Corfu, later encapsulated in Gerald’s book My Family and Other Animals, which was the basis for The Durrells in Corfu, Lawrence was drinking up all the local spirits and getting to know all the local villagers.